Why the I-5 Has So Many Accidents

 In addition to snow and rain, wind is another common contributor to weather-related accidents.
 Those driving on The Grapevine may suffer a loss of control due to high winds, although the bigger threat is posed by the climate in the area.

 Drought conditions can cause the soil in lands typically used for farming to become dry and dusty.
 The wind can pick up the dust and, depending on the volume of particulate matter in the air, create near-blackout conditions for drivers.
+In fact, 2021 marked the 30th anniversary of a dust storm that enveloped a section of The Grapevine on I-5, resulting in a multi-car pileup that killed 17 people.

 Worn and malfunctioning brakes are an especially big problem for semi-trucks.
 Commercial drivers should have the experience and training to recognize the necessity of gradual braking and using low gears when traveling on a grade.
-Unfortunately, careless or inexperienced truckers may fail to operate their rigs prudently on steep grades.
+Unfortunately, careless or inexperienced truckers may fail to operate their rigs cautiously on steep grades.

 Overloaded Semi-Trucks